MSchmoecker/HammerTime/README.md

 ## Changelog
+0.3.4
+- Fixed an incompatibility with Auga, requires Auga 1.2.8 and Jotunn 2.11.4 or newer

 0.3.3
 - Fixed unused categories were not disabled if a disabled hammer uses the same category name
 - Fixed an error that occured if a piece table has a null entry